-Neither the Securities and Exchange Commission, or the SEC, nor any state securities commission has approved of these shares or determined if this prospectus supplement or the accompanying prospectus are truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these shares or determined if this prospectus supplement or the accompanying prospectus are truthful or complete.
 Any representation to the contrary is a criminal offense.